In-Depth Guide to the ServBay Directory Structure

-A typical ServBay directory structure is as follows:
+A typical ServBay installation directory structure looks like this:

 ServBay